rustudorcalin/etcd-monitoring-with-prometheus-and-rancher/README.md

 Write them down, as we will jump from one window to another.

 Let's login into Grafana (use here the admin password used while installing the app).
 In the Home Dashboard page the first thing we need to do is to add a data source.
-Grafana has built-in Prometheus support, so we just need to add Promethus data source using the public IP we previously created for this.
+Grafana has built-in Prometheus support, so we just need to add Prometheus data source using the public IP we previously created for this.

 ![08](images/08-rancher-grafana-home.png)
 ![09](images/09-rancher-grafana-datasource.png)

 Then import the default etcd dashboard template, use the id `3070` for this.
-As it loads directly, the only thing which remains is to select Prometheues data source previously configured.
+As it loads directly, the only thing which remains is to select Prometheus data source previously configured.

 ![10](images/10-rancher-grafana-import-dashboard.png)
 ![11](images/11-rancher-grafana-import-dashboard1.png)

-Dashboard has been succesfully imported, we can see all sort of graphs, but there is no data display.
+Dashboard has been successfully imported, we can see all sort of graphs, but there is no data display.
 Why?
 We have Prometheus running, we have Grafana integrated with it, problem is that we didn't tell Prometheus to scrape relevant targets related to our etcd cluster.

 Let's go back to Rancher and fix this.
 Under Resources tab, we can find the prometheus-server Config Map, we will need to edit this.